Iranian Blood Transfusion Organization

 The Iranian Blood Transfusion Organization or acronymly IBTO (سازمان انتقال خون ایران) is the highest and only decision-making authority in the field of supply and distribution of healthy blood and blood products in Iran.
-This organization was established in July 31, 1974.
+The organization was established during the Pahlavi era, on 31 July 1974.

 History

 Before 1945, sporadic blood transfusions were performed in different hospitals in Iran, but there is no reliable evidence in this regard.
 In 1952, the "Army Blood Bank" was established by "Dr. Mohammad Ali Shams" and blood transfusion center of Red Lion and Sun Society was established by "Dr. Ahmad Azhir" and both started to work simultaneously.

 In the field of blood products, the "Army Blood Center" from 1961 onwards provided cellular products (dense red blood cells and dense platelets) and plasma (Cryoprecipitate and fresh frozen plasma) to a limited extent, and in the same years in collaboration with the Pasteur Institute of Iran took action to purify blood plasma and prepare its products.

 With the establishment of the "Iranian Blood Transfusion Organization" in 1974, several years of efforts were achieved and blood transfusion was legalized in Iran.
 In fact, before 1974, several centers in Iran with limited facilities in hospitals, the army and the Red Lion and Sun Society were working to provide blood to patients in need, but with the establishment of the "Iranian Blood Transfusion Organization" by Fereydoun Ala in 1975, this system entered a new phase.
 Professor Fereydoun Ala is the founder of the "Iranian Blood Transfusion Organization" and it can be said that he is the most experienced employee of the Blood Transfusion Organization.

 Currently, the "Iranian Blood Transfusion Organization" is the highest and only decision-making authority in the field of supply and distribution of blood and healthy blood products in Iran, and all decisions related to blood products are directly related to this organization.